plusplusjiajia/directory-kerby/README.md

 ### Tools
 - kadmin:
-  - Command-line interfaces to the Kerby administration system.
+  -Command-line interfaces to the Kerby administration system.
 - kinit:
   - Obtains and caches an initial ticket-granting ticket for principal.
 - klist:
   - Lists the Kerby principal and tickets held in a credentials cache, or the keys held in a keytab file.

-### How to play with the standalone KDC
- - Please look at [Kerby KDC](kerby-dist/README.md) for details.

 #### Kerby Lib Projects
 - kerby-asn1.
 A model driven ASN-1 encoding and decoding framework